SDGforskning/sdg-strings/SDG03_query_action_WoS.md

         OR "laboratory reporting" OR "laboratory capacity" OR "laboratory quality" OR "laboratory system$" OR "preparedness" OR "medical preparedness" OR "disaster planning" OR "national health emergency framework" OR "emergency risk assessment$"
         OR "capacity" OR "risk reduction"
-        OR "vaccination program*" OR "vaccination framework" OR "immunization program*" OR "emergency management" OR "emergency response" OR "personnel deployment" OR "security authorities" OR "legislation" OR "policy" OR "policies" OR "financing" OR "international health regulations" OR "national focal point$" OR "national action plan$" )
+        OR "vaccination program*" OR "vaccination framework$" OR "immunization program*" OR "emergency management" OR "emergency response" OR "personnel deployment" OR "security authorities" OR "legislation" OR "policy" OR "policies" OR "financing" OR "international health regulations" OR "national focal point$" OR "national action plan*" )
       NEAR/5
         ("establish*" OR "propose*" OR "design*" OR "implement*" OR "adopt*" OR "build*" OR "develop"